 THE DIFFICULT CHOICE

 As we mentioned, the government is willing for a limited time to reimburse patient access.
 Unfortunately, they are not reimbursing healthcare for building new infrastructure to make this viable.
-If you look at the Telehealth Maturity Model, organizations need to go through steps of establishing a basic platform, coordinating data sources and silos, and then automating the difficult services before digital front-door technologies can truly make a difference.
+If you look at the Patient Service Maturity Model, organizations need to go through steps of establishing a basic platform, coordinating data sources and silos, and then automating the difficult services before digital front-door technologies can truly make a difference.

 CMS is only reimbursing final delivery.